ivanuary/Hackdogz-Suki-App-GDG-Sparkfest-Hackathon/README.md

 ## How It Works

 1. Open the app and tap `OPEN` from the splash screen to load in.
-2. Search for a product, store name, or area from the search bar.
+2. Search for a product from the search bar.
 3. Browse results that include both exact matches, related products (e.g. searching "chicken" also returns "chicken cubes"), and sentence queries (e.g. searching "where to buy chicken?" still returns "chicken").
 4. Browse the ranked list of matching stores, sorted by distance.
 5. Tap a store to view its full profile: mode of payment, products and prices, reviews, and location.